Mwoods30/ReelQuest/README.md

    curl -I https://<your-domain>
    ```

+5. **Smoke test mobile web** – Open the site on mobile Safari/Chrome, verify scrolling, touch controls, and fullscreen toggle.

-5. **Rotate credentials if leaked** – If any `.env` values or build artifacts were exposed, generate new Firebase API keys and update secrets before redeploying.
+6. **Rotate credentials if leaked** – If any `.env` values or build artifacts were exposed, generate new Firebase API keys and update secrets before redeploying.

 ### Firestore Rules